Ironholds/olctools/README.md

-# olctools
+## Open Location Codes in R
-An R implementation of the Google Open Location Codes standard
+An R implementation of the Google Open Location Codes standard.
+Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
+By participating in this project you agree to abide by its terms.